 A formatted spreadsheet with all FTDNA SNPs available to date has been kindly provided by Göran Runfeldt.

-Updates with their date and comment start anew in some versions.
-For previous updates, comments, etc. there is a dedicated thread at the forum.
+Updates with their date and comment start anew in major versions.
+For updates, comments, etc. there is a dedicated thread at the forum.

 Citing this work